Computer & Internet Security

 - The Norton Removal Tool uninstalls all Norton 2003 and later products, Norton 360, and Norton SystemWorks

 My recommendation is to uninstall Java.

 Java applets used to be reasonably familiar, but they are now used rarely, or not at all, on most of the favorite websites out there.
-In fact, you probably won't miss much without applet support.
+You probably won't miss much without applet support.
 Facebook users, for example, report being able to use their favorite ad-dons such as games without Java.

 Nevertheless, there have been several recent and widely-abused bugs in the applet part of Java that make your browser insecure.

-If after uninstalling you find some game, for example, requires java to run, you can just download and re-install the program form the Free Java Download page.
-Note: Be sure to uncheck the ad-ware checkboxes when running the installer.
+If, after uninstalling, you find some game, for example, requires java to run, you can download and reinstall the program form the Free Java Download page.
+Note: Be sure to uncheck the adware checkboxes when running the installer.